 - The inner membrane is folded inside and forms projections termed ‘cristae’ which project into the inner side compartment known as the ‘matrix’.

-- They Oxidise pyruvic acid in which breakdown product of glucose takes place to release energy which stored in the form of ATP for ready use.
+- They Oxidise pyruvic acid which breakdown the product of glucose and takes place to release energy stored in the form of ATP for ready use.

 - This process of ATP formation in mitochondria is called cellular respiration.
 Mitochondria are also called the ‘powerhouse’ of a cell as it releases energy.

-- wall of the chloroplast is double membraned
+- wall of the chloroplast is a double membrane

 - A fluid medium called stroma is filled in the inner side of the chloroplast.

 - Chloroplast contains their own DNA and RNA so they can self-duplicate to produce their own kind without the help of the nucleus.

 - Chloroplasts are the site of photosynthesis as plant synthesize their food by the process (with the help of carbon dioxide and water in the presence of sunlight sugar is synthesized by plants).

 The Endoplasmic reticulum (ER) is a single membrane-bound structure having a thickness between 50 – 60A°.
 It is found scattered in the cytoplasm.
 Its membranes form a continuous sheet that encloses a fluid-filled space called ER lumen.

 There are two types of ER found in a cell–